calvetalex/my_custom_minimal.zsh-theme/README.md

 Git handling theme: https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/mortalscumbag.zsh-theme

 ## What did I add ?
-Shape color is now depending on the value returned by the last command.The time it took to execute is displayed on the right in cyan
+Shape color is now depending on the value returned by the last command.The time it took to execute is displayed on the right in cyan.
+Furthermore pwd displays up to the two parent folders.

 From mortalscumbag theme, I imported git prompt handling.
 I add a custom prompt with a separator and the number of files for each category: staged, unstaged, untracked and unmerged.
 Morevover, I used spectrum colors (to see them,